filipporiva2001/single_cell_classifier/README.md

 2) Gene Names

 We provide lists of marker genes to be used as input features for different stages as .rds files.
+We use the gene symbols from BDGP6.88 build.
+If your genes names are from a different build, or if you use FBgn numbers instead, you can convert the marker gene lists using the "ConversionTable.rds" we also provide.
+The first column, "reference_symbol" is what we use, the last two columns correspond to, up-to-date, FBgn numbers or symbols.
+However, these are not guaranteed to match your datasets either

 3) Stage